beshirr/beshirr/README.md

 I'm Youssef Ahmed Beshir, Student at Faculty of Computer Science and AI.

-- 🌱 I’m currently learning Computer science basics such as (Data Structures, and Algorithms), Problem Solving, Fundmentals of AI, ML and DL.
+- 🌱 I’m currently learning Computer science basics such as (Data Structures, and Algorithms), Problem-Solving, Fundamentals of AI, ML, and DL.
 - 📫 How to reach me: youssefahmedbeshir@gmail.com

 ## Programming Languages